timacdonald/json-api/README.md

 }
 ```

-Just like you can with Laravel's standard `JsonResource` classes, you may return this class directly from your controller.
+Just like Laravel's standard `JsonResource` class, you may return the resource directly from your controller.

 ```php
 <?php